heisenberg141/Testbed/README.md

 `sudo apt-get update`
 `sudo apt-get install sumo sumo-tools sumo-doc`
 `sudo apt-get install ffmpeg`
-`echo "export SUMO_HOME=/usr/share/sumo"`
+Add the following line at the end of your `~/.bashrc` file: `"export SUMO_HOME=/usr/share/sumo"`
 `source ~/.bashrc`

-5. To install commonroad to sumo interface, git clone the following repository outside this repository: https://gitlab.lrz.de/tum-cps/commonroad-sumo-interface.git.
-You may need to change some of the files in order to make the repository compatible with the latest commonroad xml structure.
+5. To install commonroad to sumo interface, clone the following repository outside this repository using the command: `git clone https://gitlab.lrz.de/tum-cps/commonroad-sumo-interface.git`.
+6.change the directory to the commonroad-sumo-interface repository and rename the file `pathConfig_DEFAULT.py` to `pathConfig.py`.

 ## Using this repository